Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

         }
     ```

-    -   Define the structure of the message sent from the RFID scanners.
+    -   Define the structure of the message sent from the RFID scanners
     ```
         {
         "baggageId": "value",